smbeselly/DFMFON/README.md

 Here, we are trying to couple the state-of-the-art hydro-morphodynamic model Delft3D Flexible Mesh and an individual-based mangrove model MesoFON.
 The output of this coupling project is the dynamic interactions up to the individual level of mangroves to environmental changes.

+# 1. Installation
+## 1.1.
+Install Git
+It is wise to have the git installed in your PC.

+You can directly download the executable in WIindows system through this [link](https://git-scm.com/download/win), or refer to the [Git official website](https://git-scm.com/) for other information.
+## 1.2.
+Create a virtual environment with Anaconda
+To run the model, it is advised to create a virtual environment with Anaconda.
+We have prepared the explicit text file containing the spec list.

+First, clone the main repository or download the ZIP file.

+Change the working directory to the repo location.

+In the current working directory, run:

+    conda create --name dfmfon --file spec-virtual_env.txt

+Once it is finished, activate the newly created virtual environment and install the BMI Python for Delft3D FLexible Mesh

+    conda activate dfmfon
+    pip install bmi-python

+Now all the required packages have been installed and you are all set to run the DFMFON model.
+Always make sure to activate the `DFMFON` environment.